Skip to main content

 The Interplay between Estradiol Signaling and Key Metabolic Pathways

 Estradiol’s metabolic effects are not mediated in isolation.
-Its signaling pathways are intricately intertwined with other key regulators of cellular metabolism, including the pathway, AMP-activated protein kinase (AMPK), and the mechanistic target of rapamycin (mTOR).
+Its signaling pathways are intricately intertwined with other key regulators of cellular metabolism, including the insulin signaling pathway, AMP-activated protein kinase (AMPK), and the mechanistic target of rapamycin (mTOR).
 The crosstalk between these pathways allows for a highly coordinated and nuanced regulation of energy homeostasis.

 For example, estradiol can potentiate the insulin signaling pathway by increasing the expression of the insulin receptor and its downstream signaling components, such as IRS-1 and Akt.
 This enhances the cell’s sensitivity to insulin, promoting glucose uptake and utilization.
 Additionally, estradiol can activate AMPK, a key energy sensor that is activated during times of low cellular energy.